What's the Difference Between Actions and Scenes?

 Behavioral Constraints

-Combined Usage: Building Expert-Level AI Applications
+Combined Use: Building Expert-Level AI Applications

 Quick Selection Guide